drand/website/docs/blog/2021-09-14-the-value-of-drand.md

 ---

-**NOTE**: The League of Entropy evaluates, votes on, and onboards new members quarterly.
+_The League of Entropy evaluates, votes on, and onboards new members quarterly.
 If you want to be a part of the first production-grade distributed randomness beacon and help provide publicly verifiable randomness as a service, contact us at leagueofentropy@googlegroups.com.
 We are looking for enthusiastic teams with experience running secure production services who are interested in operating drand nodes and relays.
-We also encourage you to check out the drand GitHub repository for details.
+We also encourage you to check out the drand GitHub repository for details._